What is in this leaflet

 Things you must not do

-Do not give this medicine to anyone else, even if their symptoms seem similar to yours or they have the same condition as you.
+Do not give GABACOR to anyone else, even if their symptoms seem similar to yours or they have the same condition as you.

 Things to be careful of